Call our freephone Advice Line NursesAdvice Line NursesAdvice Line Nurses: 0808 801 0899

 Listening, informing, & supporting

 Asthma is a long-term condition that affects the lungs.
-It causes swelling and narrowing of small tubes that carry air in and out of the lungs causing shortness of breath, cough or wheeze.
+It causes swelling and narrowing of small tubes that carry air in and out of the lungs, causing coughing and shortness of breath.

-Asthma is common, affecting 2 out of every 10 people in Scotland with over 5 million people in the UK requiring treatment for asthma.
+Asthma is common, affecting 2 out of every 10 people in Scotland.
+Over 5 million people in the UK require treatment for asthma.

-People with asthma might have one or more of these symptoms.
+People with asthma might experience one or more of these symptoms.
 They usually come and go and can change throughout the day.
-They can happen at rest or on doing activities and they are sometimes worse at night.
+They can happen at rest or when performing activities and they are sometimes worse at night.

-Treatment (usually with inhalers) works well in most people to ease and prevent symptoms.
+Treatment (usually with inhalers) works well for most people to ease and prevent symptoms.